AzesRD/Spacetime-Project/README.md

 finalproject3.kml - Sample Output for Tigers.csv.
 Can be displayed in Google Earth.
 It shows 3D Lines of each tiger.
 Elevation represents time, with elevation increases with increased time.

-Final Group Report - Spacetime group's Final Report explaining the program in detail.
+Final Group Report - Spacetime group's Final Report explaining the program, with details on the different functions used and help with troubleshootings.